 5. Eat a bit of everything.
-If you’re in Peru and refuse to sample a bit of roasted guinea pig because you think it’s “icky” or “weird,” then you might as well stay home with your TV dinners and the numbing glow of your favorite reality TV show.
+If you’re in Peru and refuse to sample a bit of roasted guinea pig because you think it’s “icky” or “weird,” then you might as well stay home with your TV dinners and the numbing glow of your favourite reality TV show.
 As a human species, we have eaten basically everything that walks, crawls or grows.
 Besides, turning your nose up at culinary offerings is deeply rude.
 Try a morsel.
 It won’t kill you.
 Why?
 Because it’s already dead.
 Dig in.

 6. People want to share their stories, and hearing them is the best part of traveling.
 I truly believe that we are wired to share our experiences.
 The evidence of narrative sharing ranges from eastern storytelling practices to western social media engagement.
 Unfortunately, as we’ve evolved, we’ve constructed the concept of “difference” based on nationality, race, gender and other dimensions of diversity.
 And these differences cause us to be suspicious of others, thus less likely to share.
 But if I am able to establish trust, it’s amazing how the differences can dissolve.
 And for me, there is nothing more representative of the core purpose of traveling than the exchange of stories.

-7. Humor is one of my greatest tools to build trust.
+7. Humour is one of my greatest tools to build trust.
 You might not be able to guess this, but I’m actually a big goofball.
 This is never more apparent then when I’m standing in front of a class, teaching an English lesson, I am a complete ham.
 Why?
 Because speaking a different language is scary – we fear looking stupid.
 Being a jester is a strategic way to lighten hearts, both in and out of the classroom.
 I’ll feign masculinity for a laugh.
 I’ll dance like a buffoon for a giggle.
 I’ll attempt to speak local languages.
-A person’s sense of humor and his or her trustworthiness are often correlated.
+A person’s sense of humour and his or her trustworthiness are often correlated.

-8. If you want humility or generosity or humor from your travels, try being a humane and kindhearted and funny traveler.
+8. If you want humility or generosity or humour from your travels, try being a humane and kindhearted and funny traveler.
 This probably sounds pretty darn obvious.
 But I find myself returning to the basics, especially when my travels seem taxing.
 We get back what put out into the world.
 I get back what I put out into the world. *repeat until clear*

 9. The world is really, really, really small.
 We are evolving quickly.
 When I was an 18-year-old backpacker, traipsing through New Zealand during the turn of the millennium, I jammed to tunes on a yellow Sony Walkman and I connected to my family once every couple of weeks via a group email.
-Now I have an iPod where I can listen to 2000 songs and wirelessly video chat with my 18-month-old nephew every second day.
+Now I have an iPod where I can listen to 2000 songs and wirelessly video chat with my 18-month-old nephew daily.
 What it means ‘to travel’ is changing drastically.
 Epic voyages are increasingly a rarity.
 The world is only getting smaller.

 10. I am fortunate to be able to cross boarders with ease.
 Citizenship is a determinant that I hadn’t given much thought before travel.
 But as I move across borders, the privilege of my nationality becomes apparent.
 To be able to tour the world, in the fashion that I am traveling, does take some financial saving, but it also requires a passport that reflects diplomatic neutrality.
 I support a global shift towards facilitating easier transitions between nations.
 Freer borders will be a symptom of a world that is seeking peace.
 In the meantime, I travel with pride in my passport.